mxmike508/MHC/docs/md/Main Chat Workflow.md

 Version: As of file provided
 Project Lead: Mike Holland
 System Architect: Gemini Pro
+Status (2025-08-17): Core chat (text) and single-image vision are working in v8.4.
+RAG retrieval and Auto-Commit (Commit to Memory) are currently not working and require debugging.
 1. Overall Goal
 This n8n workflow serves as the central orchestration layer for the Chat 8 user interface.
 Its primary purpose is to receive user input, intelligently enrich it with multiple forms of